 Review – Vampyr

 Dontnod Entertainment has made a name for themselves by creating heavy narrative-driven titles such as Remember Me and Life is Strange.
 While these were beautifully told stories and emotional journeys worth experiencing, none of these games have really offered much in the way of actual gameplay.
-Dontnod recently took a bold step forward into new territory with their latest title, Vampyr, which not only offers a deep storyline, but a somewhat dynamic combat system for their first action-adventure RPG game.
+Dontnod recently took a bold step forward into new territory with their latest title, Vampyr, which not only offers a deep storyline, but a somewhat dynamic combat system for their first action-adventure RPG.

 Vampyr takes place in London in 1918 during the first World War, in the midst of the Spanish Flu epidemic.
 You play as protagonist Dr. Johnathan Reid, who awakens in the middle of a pile of corpses who were unlucky victims of the flu epidemic.
 Uncertain of what has happened to you and controlled by an insatiable hunger, you take to the streets in search of answers.

 Along the way you’ll meet many interesting characters who all have their own backstories and observations about what is going on with the people around you, as well as the area you’re in.
 Speaking with these NPCs opens up new dialogue options with other characters, as well as hints into numerous investigations Dr. Reid will conduct throughout Vampyr.
 You don’t necessarily need to uncover every answer to every investigation you’ll come across, but if you’re looking for the richest experience Vampyr has to offer, you’ll want to fully flesh out everyone’s personal quests.